engineyard/ey-docs/pages/quick_start_6.md

 Also check out the *Deployment history* to see a list of your deployments for this application.
 You can add any additional gems or Unix packages here as well.

 CONGRATS!
 You've deployed your application to AppCloud.
-Make sure you look at some of the [Features]() available so you can use AppCloud to its fullest potential.
+Make sure you look at some of the [[environment's features|environment_home]] available so you can use AppCloud to its fullest potential.